rayhanmujumdar/lws_learning_portal_with_redux-react/README.md

 - Assignment
 - Quiz

-**Assignment**: Students can submit the link to their assignments on Git by using the pop-up modal.
+**Assignment**: Students can submit the link to their assignments on Git link by using the pop-up modal.

 **Quiz**: This section contains a quiz related to video content.
 Students can answer the quiz questions and receive marks.